 And because the pass is valid for multiple days, you can pace yourself and explore at your leisure.
 Consult with your hotel concierge or staff to find out if any multi-attraction passes are available for other destinations on your itinerary – many cities offer similar sightseeing passes that can save you time and money.

 12. Go for a trek somewhere

 You don’t have to be an avid hiker to enjoy a hike!
-Even if it’s just a lame 1/4 mile trail that is perfect for a stroller, it’s still a physical activity that gets you outside, enjoying a beautiful day, and seeing something new.
+Even if it’s just a lame 1/4 mile trail perfect for a stroller, it’s still a physical activity that gets you outside, enjoying a beautiful day and seeing something new.

 Keep in mind that a trek can occur indoors as well.
-Exploring a new science museum, an aviation complex, or even shopping at a super mall that you’d never see at home are all ways to be active on your trip.
+Exploring a new science museum, an aviation complex, or even shopping at a super mall, you’d never see at home are all ways to be active on your trip.

-Whatever activity you do to relax, just make sure you include it on your itinerary so that the $40 room service you ordered can get walked off.
+Whatever activity you do to relax, include it on your itinerary so that the $40 room service you ordered can get walked off.